Eggs pack a mighty punch when it comes to hair health, although sadly Creme eggs and Mini Eggs don't count, not even at Easter.

 Why eggs are good for hair health

-There are three main elements found in eggs that make them an egg-cellent choice for supporting hair health:-
+There are three main elements found in eggs that make them an egg-cellent choice for supporting hair health:-Protein

-L-lysine, the amino acid which is also found in eggs, is beneficial to those seeking to boost their locks.
-This is because it helps the body to absorb iron and zinc – two minerals that play a crucial role in hair health.
-The body cannot produce its own supply of L-lysine so it is important to get this from your diet.
+- two minerals that play a crucial role in hair health.
+The body cannot produce its own supply of L-lysine so it is important to get this from your diet

 How to cook eggs for optimum benefits